-Conflict of Interest arises when a person in a position of authority over an organization, such as an officer, director/trustee, or manager, may benefit financially from a decision he or she could make in such capacity, including indirect benefits such as to family members or businesses with which the person is closely associated.
-In these circumstances, conflicts arise between a person's private interests on the one hand, and his fiduciary and professional obligations to the Corporation (and the community it serves) on the other hand.
+arises when a person in a position of authority over an organization, such as an officer, director/ trustee, or manager, may benefit financially from a decision that could be made in such capacity, including indirect benefits such as to family members or businesses with which the person is closely associated.
+In these circumstances, conflicts arise between a person's private interests on the one hand, and fiduciary and professional obligations to the company (and the community it serves) on the other hand.